Some toy models of self-organized criticality in percolation: Proof of case ( ii ) of theorem

-\begin{proof} \souspreuve{Sketch of the proof:} We first define a decreasing coupling of configurations~$(\omega(b,\,s))_{b,\,s}$, and we consider the first instant~$(B,\,S)$ when any of the clusters connected to the boundary of the box contains at most~$2B+3$ vertices.
-We will show that, at this instant, we have~$\abs{\mathcal{M}_n(\omega)}\geqslant B+2$.
-Next we will construct a second instant~$(B',\,S')\geqslant(B,\,S)$ and a set of edges~$H$ such that, if the only edges of~$\mathcal{M}_n$ which are closed between~$(B',\,S')$ and~$(B'+2,\,0)$ are the edges of~$H$, then we have~$\abs{\mathcal{M}_n(\omega(B'+2))}=B'+2$.
+\souspreuve{Sketch of the proof:} We first define a decreasing coupling of configurations~$(\omega(t,\,s))_{t,\,s}$ but on the edges of the torus.
+We then consider the first instant~$(T,\,S)$ when the largest cluster on the torus contains at most~$2T+3$ vertices.
+In what follows, we will reason conditionally on the fact that, at this instant, the largest cluster on the torus touches the boundary of the box.
+We will show that, at this instant, we have~$\abs{\mathcal{M}_n(\omega)}\geqslant T+2$.
+Next we will construct a second instant~$(T',\,S')\geqslant(T,\,S)$ and a set of edges~$H$ such that, if the only edges of~$\mathcal{M}_n(\omega)$ which are closed between~$(T',\,S')$ and~$(T'+2,\,0)$ are the edges of~$H$, then we have~$\abs{\mathcal{M}_n(\omega(T'+2))}=T'+2$.
 We will call this scenario the \guillemets{happy event}, and our aim is to obtain a lower bound on its probability.
-To this end, we will show that, with sufficiently high probability, we have~$B'=O(n^a)$, which implies that, from the instant~$(B,\,S)$ onwards, any of the clusters connected to the boundary contains~$O(n^a)$ vertices.
+To this end, we will show that, with sufficiently high probability, we have~$T'=O(n^a)$, which implies that, from the instant~$(T,\,S)$ onward, any of the clusters on the torus contains at most~$O(n^a)$ vertices.
 This control will allow us to show that it is possible to find~$H$ small enough to ensure that the happy event is likely enough. \\

-\souspreuve{Construction of the coupling and definition of~$B$:} Take~$n\geqslant 2$.
-We construct the coupling as in the proof of lemma~\ref{Cmax_lemme_minoration_Z_n}.
-Write~$\En=\acc{e_1,\,\ldots,\,e_r}$ with~$r=\abs{\En}$, and consider a collection of i.i.d.\ random variables
+\souspreuve{Construction of the coupling and definition of~$T$:} Take~$n\geqslant 2$.
+We use the same notations and definitions as in the proof of lemma~\ref{Cmax_lemme_minoration_Z_n}, but we now consider configurations on the torus.
+To define the torus, write~$p:\Z^d\to\Lambda(n)$ for the projection application, with is such that~$p(x)-x\in n\Z^d$ for every~$x\in\Z^d$.
+The torus is the graph whose vertex set is~$\Lambda(n)$, and whose edge set is

+which amounts to adding edges between corresponding vertices on opposite faces of the box.
+We then write~$\En^T=\acc{e_1,\,\ldots,\,e_r}$ with~$r=\abs{\En^T}$, and we consider a collection of i.i.d.\ random variables

 all distributed with a Bernoulli law of parameter~$\exp(-1/n^a)$.
-We set, for~$b_0\in\{0,\,\ldots,\,n^d\}$,
+We set, for~$t_0\in\{0,\,\ldots,\,n^d\}$,

-and for~$b\in\{0,\,\ldots,\,n^d-1\}$ and~$s_0\in\acc{0,\,\ldots,\,r}$, we define
+and for~$t\in\{0,\,\ldots,\,n^d-1\}$ and~$s_0\in\acc{0,\,\ldots,\,r}$, we define